cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 - ***ECS Service and Task definition***: This uses the base image that the [CloudQuery Team maintains](https://github.com/cloudquery/cloudquery/pkgs/container/cloudquery).
 On top of that image this solution provides an alternative entrypoint that enables users to specify the configuration file as a base64 encoded string as an environment variable.
 This allows users to not have to build and maintain a custom image.
-- ***EventBridge Schedule***: Th
+- ***EventBridge Schedule***: A Cloud native scheduling service that enables users to directly trigger an ECS task to run at a specific time or rate with support for timezones and daylight savings time.
 - ***CloudWatch Dashboard***: A dashboard of useful information and metrics.
-This dashboard is powered by CloudWatch Insight querying the structured logs that are produced by each sync
+This dashboard is powered by CloudWatch Insight querying the structured logs that are produced by each sync.
 - ***VPC and supporting resources***: By default this solution will deploy all of the VPC and networking resources required for you to have a running sync at the end of the deployment.

-D

 ### Deploying Solution